Incoherent scatter radar: Electron density

 If there is a greater amount of electrons present in the ionosphere, then there will be more individually reflected electromagnetic waves which reach the receiver, corresponding to greater intensity of the echo at the receiver.
 Since the amount of energy reflected by an individual electron is known, the receiver can use the total intensity measured to determine the electron density in the selected region.

 Ion and electron temperature

 Since each of the individual electrons and ions exhibits random thermal motion, the received echo will not be at the exact frequency it was transmitted.
 Instead, the signal will be composed of a range of frequencies near the original frequency, since it is the superposition of many individual Doppler-shifted reflections.
 The width of the range corresponds then to the temperature of the ionosphere.
 A higher temperature results in greater thermal velocity, which results in a larger Doppler shift and greater distribution in received frequency.
-However, it is important to note that the thermal behavior differs between electrons and ions.
+However, the thermal behavior differs between electrons and ions.
 The ions are orders of magnitude more massive, and they do not interact with radiated heat in the same way that electrons do.
 As a result, the electron temperature and the ion temperature differ.